Towards SMT Solver Stability via Input Normalization: Experiments

-To test how our normalization algorithm affects stability, we run the above set of benchmarks, both before and after normalization, with both the cvc5 and z3\cite{z3} SMT solvers.
-For each solver and normalized benchmark pair, we allocate one CPU core and use a time limit of 60 seconds.
-Memouts are treated the same as timeouts.

-Because of the large number of families and logics represented, we report results on benchmark \emph{divisions} (a division aggregates several logics), following the categorization used by the SMT competition~\cite{smtcomp}.
-Table~\ref{tab:unique-passtime} shows the number of benchmarks, the average number of unique versions after normalization, and the average time taken by the normalization pass for benchmarks in each division.
-We can see that for some divisions (Arith and BitVec), the normalization is perfect, while for others (e.g., QF\_Datatypes and QF\_Equality), it almost never is able to produce unique outputs (as mentioned above, the normalization does not yet handle datatype or sort declarations, which are prevalent in these logics).
-For all divisions, the average time taken by the normalization pass is low, on the order of just a few seconds, and it is negligible most of the time.
+In our second experiment, we evaluate how our normalization algorithm affects solver stability.
+We use two SMT solvers: cvc5~\cite{cvc5} and Z3~\cite{z3}.
+These are natural choices, as both are used extensively and support a wide range of theories.
+We limit our evaluation to these two solvers, as they are the only solvers that support all of our benchmarks.
+For the \benchmariposa benchmark set, we limit our evaluation to Z3.
+This is because these benchmarks come from a specific use case targeting Z3 (as observed already by Zhou et al.~\cite{Zhou2023}), and most of them are unsolvable by cvc5.

-Table~\ref{tab:par2} shows the results of running cvc5 and z3 on the benchmarks before and after normalization.
-We report the average penalized runtime (PR-2) score for each division.
-The penalized runtime is the sum of the time taken for all solved benchmarks plus a penalty equal to two times the timeout for each unsolved benchmark (timeouts, memory outs, or other errors).
+We use penalized runtime (PR-2) and Median Absolute Deviation (MAD) as metrics.
+Penalized runtime the sum of the time taken for solved benchmarks plus a penalty equal to two times the timeout for each unsolved benchmark (timeouts, memory outs, or other errors).
 PR-2 thus combines elements of both total time and number of solved benchmarks into a single metric.
-We also compute the the median absolute deviations (MAD) of the PR-2 scores for each benchmark, and report the sum over all benchmarks in each division.

-A few observations can be made.
-First of all, the performance of normalized benchmarks is roughly comparable to (either slightly better or slightly worse than) that of the benchmarks without normalization.
-In other words, most of the time, normalization does not appear to create harder problems.
-There are a few exceptions though.
-For example, QF\_Bitvec and QF\_LinearIntArith get significantly worse with normalization.
-Understanding this and mitigating it is an important direction for future work.
-Second, for both solvers, the aggregated MAD for a division decreases in all cases after normalization (except for datatypes and for the FPArith division, in the case of cvc5), sometimes by more than an order of magnitude.
-This strongly suggests that our normalization pass improves the stability of these benchmarks.
+MAD measures how much variation there is among a set of results, with lower numbers indicating less variation and higher numbers indicating more variation.
+Applying MAD to PR-2 scores is thus a good proxy for stability.